johannzhang168/parallel-image-processing/README.md

-# Parallel Image Processing with OpenMPI
+# Parallel Image Processing with OpenMPI for CS151-04

 ## Features
 - Parallel image compression using OpenMPI and OpenCV.